24.1: DNA Replication

 Replication Overview - E. Coli

 The open regions of DNA that are actively undergoing replication are called replication forks.
 All the proteins involved in DNA replication aggregate at the replication forks to form a replication complex called a replisome.
 The initial assembly of the complex that initiates primer synthesis is called the primosome.
-Table \(\PageIndex{1}\) below show the components that assemble at the replication fork to form the E. Coli replisome.
+Table \(\PageIndex{1}\) below shows the components that assemble at the replication fork to form the E. Coli replisome.

 Table \(\PageIndex{1}\): Enzymes involved in DNA Replication in the prokaryote, E. coli